ecosensors/Django/EcoSensors/console/map/README.md

 * Define the life of the TOKEN in settings.py

 ## API
-To get the measures according to a sensor ID
+Example to get the measures according to a sensor ID
 ```
 http://127.0.0.1:8080/api/map/sensor/72/?start=2022-06-08%2001:00:00&end=2022-06-08%2010:10:10
 ```